The clear waters surrounding Ortigia |

 Also, I had a great conversation with Timmy today about the immigrant population in southern Europe.
 Getting off the ferry yesterday we saw small wooden boats piled on shore, left to rot - these boats are results of the efforts of people from central Africa (Sudan and Somalia, mostly) trying to get into the European Union.
 They are kept in internment camps for the first year, at least, while their paperwork is processed, and if things check out, they may become part of the EU.
 I mostly see these people working as street vendors and other lower wage jobs - it reminds me of the Moroccan vendors I saw in Granada (another city with a strong Arabic cultural influence, like Malta and Sicily) and the American immigration policy towards immigrants from Mexico.

-Timmy, our coordinator and guide, who is patient and
+Timmy, our coordinator and guide, who is patient and also full of facts about, well, everything!!! |

 I am curious about the attitude, and possible antagonism, towards these immigrants from native Italians.
 Living in Europe for a few months and sticking out like a sore thumb as an Asian American, the modern views and stereotypes of native Europeans towards the presence of minorities has been a big part of my own experiences.
 Compared to the acceptance and diversity of Los Angeles, well, it's not as simple as it seems.
 I look forward to more tidbits of wisdom from Timmy on this trip!